 At Florida hospital, Trump pays respects to shooting survivors and medical staff

-President Trump and first lady Melania Trump visited Broward Health North Hospital on Friday night to pay respects to survivors and medical professionals involved in this week’s school shooting massacre.
+President Donald Trump and first lady Melania Trump visited Broward Health North Hospital in Florida on Friday night to pay respects to survivors and medical professionals involved in this week’s school shooting massacre.

 "It's very sad something like that can happen," Trump said after being asked if he'd met with victims.
 "But the job the doctors did, the nurses, the hospital, first responders, law enforcement -- really incredible.
 The speed that they got the victims over to the hospital is record speed.
 In one case, 20 minutes.
 In one case, 19 minutes, from the time they were shot.
 It's an incredible thing."